Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/_index.md

 ## Set up Copilot server files in USS using COPA010

 The files that are used by the Transfer CFT Copilot server are located in the USS environment.
-The implementation directory for these files is partially customizable.
-This directory is composed of two parameter setting sections.
-The first section is defined by cftroot in the customization file (A03PARM in the INSTALL library, e.g. /home/AXWAY/CFT&lt;version>).
-The second section is a set, non-modifiable parameter /wwwroot, which corresponds to the Transfer CFT Copilot component.
+The implementation directory is defined by the coppath parameter (cf A03PARM member in INSTALL library).

-Prerequisites
+### Prerequisites

-- Authorization to create the directory: cftroot/wwwroot
+- Authorization to create the directory: coppath

 <!-- -->

 - Available disk space: 25,000 K

-**Procedure**
+### **Procedure**

 You can use the JCL COPA010 to set up the Transfer CFT Copilot files in USS.